Workshop in Turkish Home Cooking + Food and Travel Photography

 Who is this workshop for?
 Cooks and food lovers keen to know Turkish food beyond what is usually served in restaurants.
 Adventurous travelers — first-time and experienced visitors to Turkey eager to see a side of the country beyond its popular tourist destinations.
 Photographers beginning to advanced; individual instruction is tailored to your skill level and individual photography goals.
 Food and travel bloggers; improve your photography skill while collecting material for attention-getting posts.
 This workshop is limited to 9 participants.

-The cost includes: return transfer from/to Istanbul, 5-night lodging, all meals and beverages, cooking instruction and group/one-on-one photography instruction, wifi at the lodge, all ground transport and day tours.
+Workshop fees include: return transfer from/to Istanbul, 5-night lodging, all meals and beverages and coffee/tea throughout the day, cooking instruction and group/one-on-one photography instruction, wifi at the lodge, all ground transport, day tours, and welcome gifts.

-The cost excludes: travel insurance, airfare to/from Istanbul, alcohol (available to order at the lodge), incidentals (purchases at markets, laundry, etc.)
+The cost excludes: travel insurance, airfare to/from Istanbul, alcohol (available at the lodge), incidentals (eg. purchases at markets, laundry, etc.)

 Booking: Please get in touch with Olga via olga(dot)irez(at)gmail(dot)com to secure your spot: 9 available spots will be distributed on a first come, first served basis.

-Cancellation policy: Your deposit is refundable up to two months prior to the workshop, when the balance of the fee is due.
-Once you’ve made your payment in full we cannot offer a refund.
-In the event of circumstances beyond our control we reserve the right to cancel the workshop at any time; in this case any payments you have made will be fully refunded.
+Cancellation policy: Your payment (deposit or in full) is refundable until March 26, 2014; after this date we cannot offer any refund.
+In the event of circumstances beyond our control we reserve the right to cancel the workshop at any time; in this event any payments you have made will be fully refunded.
 Excursions are subject to change.

 Food allergies: If you have any dietary restrictions do let us know when booking – we will be happy to accommodate you.

 What to bring: Your SLR camera and a laptop for downloading images.
-We will email you a full packing list after we receive your deposit.
+You can see a suggested full packing list here.
 Aprons, knifes and other kitchen equipment will be provided.

 If you have any additional questions please feel free to get in touch with Olga via olga(dot)irez(at)gmail(dot)com or with David at drhagerman(at)gmail(dot)com.